Block Island: Annual events

 Every summer, the island hosts Block Island Race Week, a competitive, week-long sailboat race.
-On odd years, the event is held by the Storm Trysail Club, and on even years by the Block Island Race Week.
+In odd years, the event is held by the Storm Trysail Club, and on even years by the Block Island Race Week.
 Yachts compete in various classes, sailing courses in Block Island Sound and circumnavigating the island.

+Every year, the island also hosts the Block Island Film Festival, an international film festival established in 2018 by journalist and filmmaker Cassius Shuman.
+The festival aims to promote independent works from local and international filmmakers, showcasing motion pictures, documentaries, short films and student short films.

+Block Island Pride is a pride celebration held every summer, that commemorates and supports the LGBTQ+ community.
+The event features a variety of activities, including parades, live performances, and educational workshops, promoting inclusivity and diversity on the island.

 Tourist attractions

 Southeast Lighthouse is located at the southeast corner of the island on the Mohegan Trail.
 The lighthouse was constructed in 1875 and remains to this day an active US Coast Guard navigational aid.
 The lighthouse was moved in 1993, in danger of falling off the bluffs due to erosion.
 In addition to offering tours of the tower, the lighthouse has a museum that is open during the summer season.

 The Mohegan Bluffs are located a short distance to the west of Southeast Lighthouse.
-The bluffs are the site of a pre-colonial battle between the invading Mohegan, and the native Niantic in which the Mohegan were driven off the edge of the tall cliffs to their deaths on the beach below.
+The bluffs are the site of a pre-colonial battle between the invading Mohegan and the native Niantic, in which the Mohegan were driven off the edge of the tall cliffs to their deaths on the beach below.
 A staircase of 141 steps leads to the bottom of these clay cliffs and looks out over the Atlantic.
 On clear days, Montauk, New York, can be seen in the distance from the southern and western sides of the island.

 Rodman's Hollow is a 230 acre glacial outwash basin, near the southern shore of the island.
 The hollow has several walking trails.

 North Lighthouse is located at Sandy Point on the northern tip of Block Island.
 The North Lighthouse warns boaters of a sandbar extending from this end of the island.
 The surrounding dunes are part of the Block Island National Wildlife Refuge, home to many species, including the piping plover and American burying beetle.
 A short walk away from the North Lighthouse lies the tip of the island, with ocean on both sides of a thin strip of land.

 The Block Island Historical Society Museum is located near the downtown area and contains a broad array of Block Island artifacts.